 Buying an investment property in Tennessee remains a popular option for aspiring investors.
 If successful, it can help secure your financial future – but it is not without risks.
 The common misconception that investment property can only deliver positive returns remains, and it should absolutely not drive your choices.
 Most of the time it can indeed be profitable but, as with all investments, there is such a thing as a bad investment.
 How effectively one manages it then is crucial; potential rental income and tax deductions need to be considered, no less than initial investment costs and maintenance costs.
 Market fluctuation is similarly noteworthy, so the timing of your investment is more important than it may initially seem.

 The right property, at the right price

 As with all investments, the fundamental principle is that your investment’s value should increase over time and result in capital growth.
 Buying an investment property does not differ in this regard, so identifying a bargain at the right time is likely the most crucial step.
 It is important to make a distinction between general investments and real estate investments, however.
 Real estate is not as easy to price as, say, shares; a company’s value is easier to gauge and more transparent, while the real estate market is not always as clear.

 Therefore, you should do your due research beforehand and take as many factors as possible into account.
-Familiarity with the area where you are considering to buy real estate is very important – second-hand evaluations and information are often unreliable.
+Familiarity with the area where you are considering buying real estate is very important – second-hand evaluations and information are often unreliable.
 Sellers may inflate prices, and personal familiarity with the area may be your first safeguard against potential scams or bad deals.
 Independent evaluations on behalf of banks will often be a reliable negotiating tool in this regard, as you acquire the experience to identify profitable deals.

 The local market